 Now that you or someone you care about has survived sepsis, you may have many questions about what comes next.
-According to statistics, there are more than 1.4 million sepsis survivors every year in the United States alone.
-Many who survive are left with life-changing challenges.

 How You Can Help